Petra Burka: Career

 Petra Burka began skating lessons at the age of 10 or 11.
 Her mother, also her coach, was advised by Osborne Colson of her talent.

+Burka was the Canadian junior champion in 1961.
 At the 1962 Canadian Championships, Burka became the first woman to land a triple Salchow and came away with the silver medal.
-She finished 4th in her World Championship debut in Prague in the same year.
+She finished in fourth place in her World Championship debut in Prague in the same year.
 The father of one of Ellen Burka's students, Stafford Smythe, arranged for Petra – who was in need of extra ice time – to train at Maple Leaf Gardens at 7 a.m. every day before the hockey players arrived at 9:30.

 Burka won the first of her three consecutive senior national titles in 1964 and represented Canada at the 1964 Olympics in Innsbruck, winning the bronze medal.
 Unaware that she was expected to skate an exhibition, she was brought back to the rink in a police car just before she was called onto the ice.
 Burka became the first Canadian skater to perform in the Soviet Union when she appeared in a two-week tour in Moscow and Kyiv.

 Burka won bronze at the 1964 World Championships in Dortmund.
 She was the gold medalist at the 1965 World Championships in Colorado Springs, Colorado, becoming the first Canadian woman to win Worlds since Barbara Ann Scott in 1947.
 At the event, she also became the first woman to complete the triple Salchow at a World Championships.

 Her other achievements were winning Canada's Outstanding Athlete of the Year in 1964 and twice winning Canada's Outstanding Female Athlete of the Year in 1964 and 1965.
 In 1965 she was also inducted to the Canada's Sports Hall of Fame.

 Burka took bronze at the 1966 World Championships and retired from competition.
 She signed with Holiday On Ice, skating with the tour until 1969.
 Burka then took on coaching as well as being a commentator on figure skating events for CBC and CBS for Olympic, World, European and Canadian championships.

 Petra Burka was inducted into the Ontario Sports Hall of Fame in 1995.